 9.1 The price of the Products will be the price stated in the quotation and confirmed in Written Confirmation.

 (a) excludes amounts in respect of value added tax (“VAT”), which the Buyer shall additionally be liable to pay, subject to VAT status and International VAT regulations, to the Seller at the prevailing rate, subject to the receipt of a valid VAT invoice;

 (b) excludes the costs and charges of packaging, insurance and transport of the Products, which shall be invoiced to the Buyer;

-9.4 If the Seller does not receive full payment on the due date in respect of any Contract (except for a bona fide dispute), all outstanding payments to be made by the Buyer shall immediately and without further notice become due and payable, whether or not secured, and without any discount, if any, for early payment.
+9.4 If the Seller does not receive full payment on the due date in respect of any invoice (except for a bona fide dispute), all outstanding payments to be made by the Buyer shall immediately and without further notice become due and payable, whether or not secured, and without any discount, if any, for early payment.

 9.5 If the Buyer fails to pay any outstanding sum on the due date, then the Buyer shall pay interest on the overdue amount at the rate of 3% per annum above (UK) Barclays Bank plc base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Buyer shall pay the interest together with the overdue amount.

 9.6 The Buyer shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law).
 The Seller may at any time, without limiting any other rights or remedies it may have, set off any amount owing to it by the Buyer against any amount payable by the Seller to the Buyer.